Gitangelito/Sinadef_deaths_peru/README.md

 ## How to Run

-1. Download the raw data from [SINADEF](https://sinadef.minsa.gob.pe) and name it `fallecidos_sinadef.csv`
+1. Download the raw data from [SINADEF](https://sinadef.minsa.gob.pe)
+2. URL [https://www.datosabiertos.gob.pe/dataset/informaci%C3%B3n-de-fallecidos-del-sistema-inform%C3%A1tico-nacional-de-defunciones-sinadef-1] and name it `fallecidos_sinadef.csv`
-2. Place it in the same folder as the scripts
+3. Place it in the same folder as the scripts
-3. Run:
+4. Run:

 ```bash
 pip install pandas matplotlib seaborn